Thweek/connect-four-hackathon/README.md

 - Added in visual display so that colour of chosen slot changes on the page as well as in game array.
 - Added a text display that shows current player and there colour.
+- Added a variety of console logs to show and explain what is happening as game proceeds.
+Access your development console and then navigate to console to see these.
+- Changed CSS to centre the display.